 When most people think about the concept of “financial trading,” asset classes like stocks and bonds tend to receive most of the discussion.
-However, the foreign exchange market (or forex) has risen steadily in popularity over the last five decades and is now composed of close to 10 million traders positioned all around the globe:
+However, the foreign exchange market (or forex) has risen steadily in popularity over the last five decades and is now composed of close to 10 million professional forex traders positioned all around the globe:

 Today, the foreign exchange market is the largest financial market in the world, with an average trading volume of more than $5 trillion each day.
 Banks and other large financial institutions are responsible for a substantial portion of this incredible figure, significant advancements in trading software have opened these markets to retail traders everywhere.
 Rising competition amongst forex brokers has led to the development of individualized trading platforms that are easy to use, which is why so many people around the world are becoming involved with online trading.